Janet Blair: Film

 Blair's showbusiness career began as a featured singer in the Hal Kemp Orchestra.
 She began her film career in 1941 under contract to Columbia Pictures.
 During World War II, she appeared as the pin-up girl in the March 1944 issue of Yank, the Army Weekly magazine.
 She appeared in a series of successful films, although she may be best remembered for playing Rosalind Russell's sister in My Sister Eileen (1942) and Rita Hayworth's friend in Tonight and Every Night (1945).
 In the 1947 film The Fabulous Dorseys, Blair returned to her musical roots, portraying a singer.
 In the late 1940s, she had star billing in the crime drama I Love Trouble and the comedy The Fuller Brush Man (both 1948).

 She was dropped by Columbia in 1947 and did not return to film for several years.
 "I gave up Hollywood and I gave up pictures" she explained.
 "All I got were princess parts.
 A girl gets tired of being a princess all of the time."

 In 1962, she appeared in a rare dramatic role in the British horror film Night of the Eagle and played the wife of Tony Randall in the comedy Boys' Night Out with James Garner and Kim Novak.
+In 1968, Blair played Katie Bower, spouse to Buddy Ebsen's Calvin Bower in Walt Disney Pictures' The One and Only, Genuine, Original Family Band.